joshuasv/joshuasv.github.io/index.md

 # Bio

  I'm currently studying computer engineering at University of Vigo.
-Interested in software engineering,deep learning and Bitcoin.
-In that orther.
+Just letting curiosity take control.

  Here I'll try to post all my personal projects and record the progress.